 Here at Bridging Gaps we understand the importance of people’s individual needs, especially when it comes to travelling and working in a new country.
-That is why we have three different tailored programme packages, each with different levels of specialised features included in the price, and each suitable for different people looking for different experiences of Cape Town.
+That is why we have two different tailored programme packages, each with different levels of specialised features included in the price, and each suitable for different people looking for different experiences of Cape Town.

 We offer three main types of accommodation for your time in Cape Town.
 Here are the details and cost of each option:

 Bridging Gaps apartment

 - Sharing a room with another intern = 315 GBP

 - Secure building

 - Fully equipped kitchen

 - Fully furnished apartment

 - Weekly clean included